 5. Heeren Street

 The place was once inhabited by the richest Malaccan families.
 Thus, it was famous as the “Millionaires’ Row”.
-Walk in the Heeren Street and be glad since you are lucky enough to visit the place that once welcomed only the richest.
+Walk-in Heeren Street and be glad since you are lucky enough to visit the place that once welcomed only the richest.

 6. Cheng Hoon Teng Chinese Temple

 The Cheng Hoon Teng temple or “Temple of Green Cloud” reminds of the Chinese architecture in Malacca.
 The Chinese used to practice three Doctrines here including Taoism, Confucianism, and Buddhism.
-The Cheng Hoon Teng Temple is one of oldest functioning temple in Malaysia.
+The Cheng Hoon Teng Temple is one of the oldest functioning temples in Malaysia.
 Just near the Harmony Street, the Temple covers 4,600 m² area which is beautifully decorated.
-There is also a 7 meter pole that has a red flag with names of three captains.
+There is also a 7-meter pole that has a red flag with names of three captains.